meltwater/meltwater-killercoda/prometheus/prometheus-lab-201/intro.md

-This scenario will attempt to cover in-detail prometheus.io's blackbox_exporter which allows for custom probing of endpoints over HTTP/HTTPS.
+This scenario will attempt to cover in-detail prometheus.io's blackbox_exporter which allows for custom probing of endpoints over a multitude of protocols.

+### Material

 You can expect to learn the following:

 * **Step 1**: Blackbox Basics
 * **Step 2**: Testing HTTP API Functionality